If you feel like you're getting nowhere, go with 2 doses a year of LEQVIO

 Clinical study information

 These results are based on a study in which 1561 patients with atherosclerotic cardiovascular disease (ASCVD) were on a maximally tolerated statin with or without another cholesterol-lowering treatment—in addition to LEQVIO (781 patients) or a placebo (780 patients).
 Cholesterol levels were measured at the start of the study and compared with cholesterol levels 17 months later.
 Sixty percent of the patients were 65 years or older.
-LEQVIO was also studied in an identical clinical trial of 1414 patients with similar results.
+LEQVIO was also studied in a similar clinical trial of 1617 patients with similar results.

 Works with your current statin